Worms from compost in a man's hand.

 How Worms Work Their Magic In Compost

-Meanwhile, adding that finished compost to the soil encourages other worms which in turn benefit the soil structure.
+Meanwhile, adding that finished compost to the soil encourages other worms, which in turn benefits the soil structure.

 How do worms help compost?